DannyArends/DaNode/README.md

     git clone https://github.com/DannyArends/DaNode.git
     cd DaNode

-Build DaNode using the dub package manager:
+Build DaNode using the dub package manager

     dub build

-or, compile using the compile script:
+Another option is to compile using the compile script

     ./sh/compile

-Then, start the web server at a specific port (e.g. 8080) type:
+Start the web server at a specific port (e.g. 8080)

     ./danode/server -p 8080